 Terror bust in UK leads to attention for HiEnergy

-IRVINE, Calif.--When British officials announced in early August the apprehension of 24 terrorist suspects who were reportedly intent on bringing liquid explosives onto airplanes and detonating them with simple electronic devices, airline travelers were quickly inconvenienced.
+IRVINE, Calif.--When British officials announced last week the apprehension of 24 terrorist suspects who were reportedly intent on bringing liquid explosives onto airplanes and detonating them with simple electronic devices, airline travelers were quickly inconvenienced.
 Lines formed around the world as travelers were forced to jettison or check shampoos, hand lotions, sodas, and just about any other gel or liquid that most would consider completely innocuous.

 Of course, one traveler's inconvenience is another company's opportunity.
-HiEnergy Technologies, for instance, happens to produce the Siegma System, which employs a neutron accelerator and a gamma detector to rapidly analyze the chemical makeup of any substance/material.
-The System can easily identify liquid explosives or even the "binary" explosives officials spoke of, where two harmless liquids could be combined on a plane to produce an explosive.
+HiEnergy Technologies, for instance, happens to produce the Siegma System, which employs a neutron accelerator and a gamma detector to quickly analyze the chemical makeup of anything put in front of it and would have no problem identifying liquid explosives or even the "binary" explosives officials spoke of, where two harmless liquids could be combined on a plane to produce and explosive.

-"The last week has been kind of a whirlwind," said Sean Moore, the company's vice president of sales and marketing, "but in all the very best ways."
-Film crews from CNN, ABC, and CBS converged on the company to ask questions about its technology and look for answers to what is becoming the very frustrating experience of commercial airline travel.
+"The last week's been kind of a whirlwind," said Sean Moore, the company's vice president of sales and marketing, "but in all the very best ways."
+Film crews from CNN, ABC, and CBS converged on the company asking questions about its technology and looking for answers to what is becoming the very frustrating experience of commercial airline travel.

 "The whole issue of the liquids has put us in the spotlight," said Moore, "as there are only so many options out there.
 Otherwise, people are using sniffer units and trace detectors, which have significant rates of false alarm.
 This may be the turning point with regards to HiEnergy getting included in some of these funding initiatives and getting exposure that we need."